ruthrayvee/Numbers-Guessing-Game-/README.md

-🎯 Number Guessing Game (Go)
+🎯 Number Guessing Game (CLI)

-This is a simple CLI game written in Go where the player has three chances to guess a randomly selected number between 1 and 10.
+This is a simple CLI game written in Go where the player has to guess a randomly generated number within a limited number of attempts.

 ---

  🕹️ How It Works
+You select a difficulty level: Easy, Medium, or Hard.

-- The program randomly picks a number between 1 and 10
+The program generates a random number within a range depending on the level.
+Easy, (1-10)
+Medium, (1-20)
+Hard, (1-40)

-- You get three tries to guess the correct number
+You get a limited number of attempts(5) to guess the number.
-- After each guess:
-  - If your guess is too low, it will let you know
-  - If your guess is too high, it will tell you
-  - If you guess correctly, the game ends and congratulates you

----
+The game gives hints; Too high, too low, or correct

 What I Learned

-Through building this project, I learned how to:

-- Take keyboard input in Go using `fmt.Scan`
+How to use keyboard input in Go.
-- Work with Boolean logic and conditional statements
-- Use Go packages like:
-  - `math/rand` for generating random numbers
-  - `time` to seed randomness properly

----

-🚀 Why I Built This

-This was one of my first Go projects and a great way to practice:
-- Structuring a small CLI program
+Basics of Boolean logic.
-- Working with logic and control flow
+Working with Go's math/rand and time packages.
-- Building confidence with Go syntax

----

-📂 Run It Yourself
+Structuring CLI programs with conditions, loops, and functions.
+Using Git, GitHub, and Git Bash to track and publish my code

 To run the program:

-1. Make sure you have Go installed
+Make sure you have Go installed
-2. Clone this repo or download the `.go` file
+Clone this repo or download the `.go` file
-3. Run it in your terminal:
+Run it in your terminal:

 ```bash
 go run NumbersGuessingGame.go